-In this case, our Fort Lauderdale criminal law team recommends anyone involved in this type of fraud cases to contact a specialized and experienced criminal defense attorney in order to benefit from legal advice and representation in court.
+In this case, our Fort Lauderdale criminal law team suggests anyone involved in this type of fraud cases to contact a specialized and experienced criminal defense attorney in order to benefit from legal advice and representation in court.